nus-cs2113-AY2021S2/ip/docs/README.md

 **A**: By default, all data is saved in a file called `duke.save`.
 If you do not like this name, you can use a custom save file by launching the program with the first argument being the file name, like `java -jar ip.jar new_file.save`.
-Take note that, if you decided to do so, you have to launch this program everytime with the same parameter for your list to be properly loaded.
+Take note that, if you decided to do so, you have to launch this program every time with the same parameter for your list to be properly loaded.

 **Q**: How can I transfer my save file to the other folder/computer?